tobyhodges/fair-research-software/episodes/07-documenting-code.md

 git push origin main
 ```

-## Hosting Documentation (Optional)
 ::::::::::::::::::::::::::::::::::::: callout

-## Hosting Documentation
+### Hosting documentation

-In the previous section, we saw how mkdocs documentation can be distributed with our
+In the previous section, we saw how Mkdocs documentation can be distributed with our
 repository and viewed "offline"  using a browser.

 We can also make our documentation available as a live website by deploying our
 documentation to a hosting service.

+:::::: spoiler

+### Some options for hosting documentation

 ### GitHub Pages
 As our repository is hosted in GitHub, we can use GitHub Pages - a service that